ImperialCollegeLondon/dcw-splittingintowords/README.md

-april 2017: on LinkedIn's Plain Old C programming group, Eric Bidong set himself a very hard challenge (that happens to be used as a sample Google Interview problem used in a Youtube tutorial) - splitting a sentence with no spaces up into words.  eg  "IamEricBidong" -> "I am Eric Bidong".
+May 2017: on LinkedIn's Plain Old C programming group, Eric Bidong set himself a very hard challenge (that happens to be used as a sample Google Interview problem used in a Youtube tutorial) - splitting a sentence with no spaces up into words.  eg  "IamEricBidong" -> "I am Eric Bidong".